-Ideally, you would have enough money withheld from your earnings throughout the year so you wouldn't have to scramble for cash on tax day, says Todd Mark, vice president of education for Consumer Credit Counseling Service of Greater Dallas.
+Ideally, you should have enough money withheld from your earnings throughout the year so you don't have to scramble for cash on tax day, says Todd Mark, vice president of education for Consumer Credit Counseling Service of Greater Dallas.
 But if your savings won't cover the taxes you owe, you have to determine which form of payment will cost you the least.

 While taxpayers can pay a large tax bill over time via an installment agreement with the Internal Revenue Service, "some people don't like owing the IRS," says Robbie Hampton, managing partner of Bishop, Hampton & Associates, a certified public accountant firm based in Stockbridge, Ga.
 For those who'd prefer the convenience of plastic, the IRS makes the process particularly seamless.

 The Taxpayer Relief Act of 1997 forbids the IRS from paying credit card transaction fees, so the agency has outsourced the role of collecting credit card payments to three third-party services -- Link2Gov Corp., Official Payments Corp. and WorldPay US.
 Taxpayers can pay using American Express, Discover, MasterCard or Visa.
 Payments can typically be made via phone, the Internet or through tax preparation software.
 The IRS website page "Pay taxes by credit or debit card" provides details and current prices.
 For taxes due April 15, 2015, the "convenience fee" ranges from 1.87 percent to 2.35 percent of the payment for credit cards.

 Those using a debit card will pay a flat fee of $2.49 to $3.95.

 fees may be different for credit card payments made directly from

 tax preparation software products that offer an electronic-filing option.
 For example,